augustodamasceno/mylibc/README.md

 > Read the tests to see usage examples while there are no documentation pages.

 ## Key Features
-* Generic Multidimensional Matrix in mmath
 * The data structures are generic
+* Generic multidimensional matrix in mmath
+* Contiguous cache-friendly list

 ## A complete reference for Basic and Advanced Arduino Programming
 * https://github.com/augustodamasceno/notes-arduino